DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 parent: Post-Event Clean-Up
 ---

-# Resources for Transcript Post Production
+# Resources & Best Practices for Transcript Post Production

-# Best Practices for Transcript Postproduction

 This document walks through the best practices to transcribe the oral histories, stories, and memories collected during the day-of collection event.